-The assessment is by an oral presentation of 20 minutes that is communicated to the year group and markers.
-This is marked on the presentation skills and structure.
-This represents 10% of the module.
+- The assessment is by an oral presentation of 20 minutes that is communicated to the year group and markers.

 Since each project is varied and different, the student will acquire technical skills in data analysis and presentation relevant to the field of study.